 Key type: Mechanical | Switch type: Cherry MX, various | Illumination: Full RGB | Size: 17.2 x 6.5 x 1.5 inches | Weight: 2.7 pounds | Type: Wired

-Tom's Guide recently named this the best overall gaming keyboard of 2019, and for good reason; it's practically perfect in every way.
+Tom's Guide named this the best overall gaming keyboard, and for good reason; it's practically perfect in every way.
 Corsair's beautiful, innovative design is bound to turn heads in your underground gaming lounge (you've got one of those, right?), and this keyboard's authentic Cherry MX switches make for a springy, comfortable typing experience.
 The chassis has a high-quality aluminum build, and the subtle RGB backlighting rounds out these gorgeous aesthetics.
 Thanks to discrete media keys, it's easy to control all your tunes with minimal effort.
 When it comes to the K70 RGB Mk.2, you'll be blown away — and so will your competition at the next tourney.

 Read our full Corsair K70 RGB Mk.2 review.